rugpanov/google-project-management/README.md

 **Lounch** is delivering the final result of your project ot the client or user.

 **Landing** is when project reaching the success point using success criteria established at the start of the project.

+**Adoption** - how the customer uses and adopts a product orservice without any issues.

+**Engagement** - how often ormeaningful customer interaction and participation is over time.